Day 01: Arrival in Lhasa (3,650 m/11,972ft)

 We arrive in Lhasa either from a direct flight from Nepal or via mainland China.
 If we decide to fly from Nepal, we get to enjoy around an hour long trans-Himalayan flight, considered to be one of the most beautiful air routes in the world.
 It takes us over Everest (8,848m), Kanchenjunga (8,536m) and other Himalayan peaks and glaciers.
 If we choose to go to Lhasa via mainland China, we may fly from any of the major Chinese cities or take the world's highest train route to Lhasa.
 Upon our arrival in Lhasa, a representative from Himalayan Glacier will pick us up either from the airport or the train station for about an hour’s drive to our designated hotel in Lhasa.
 We are advised to take plenty of rest for the remainder of the day in order to minimize altitude sickness.
 Overnight in Lhasa.

-Day 02: Sightseeing in Lhasa: Potala Palace, Norbulingka Palace and Tibet Museum: 5 - 6 hours
+Day 02: Sightseeing in Lhasa: Potala Palace, Norbulingka Palace and Tibet Traditional Hospital: 5 - 6 hours

 We begin sightseeing in Lhasa after breakfast.
 Today is the day we visit the beautiful Potala and Norbulingka Palaces.
 Built in the 17th

 century, Potala Palace provides amazing views of the entire city and houses the private quarters of the Dalai Lama, numerous grand state rooms and chapels.
 Norbulingka Palace is the summer palace of the Dalai Lama and houses what is considered to be the largest man-made garden in Tibet.
-Next, we visit the Tibet Museum, the official museum of Tibet, which has a permanent collection of around 1000 artifacts related to the cultural history of Tibet.
+Next, we visit the Tibet Traditional Hospital which is the center for the treatment, training, research and production of Tibetan medicine.
 Overnight in Lhasa.

 Day 03: Sightseeing in Lhasa: Sera Monastery, Drepung Monastery, Jokhang Temple and Barkhor Bazaar: 5 - 6 hours